PHSC Men's Baseball Program History

 Assistant Coach

-Derek Kuryliw enters his fourth year as the strength/nutritionist coordinator at Pasco-Hernando State College.
+Derek Kuryliw enters his 6th year as the strength/nutritionist coordinator and coaching coach at Pasco-Hernando State College.
 Kuryliw currently is the owner and operator of Live Fit Gym in New Port Richey, Fla., since 2011.
 In 2011, he started what would eventually evolve into LiveFit Bootcamps.
 The original outdoor bootcamp location with a handful of clients has grown into more than 200 motivated and hard working women, men, moms, dads and grandparents.
 Over 4,500 clients have trained with Kuryliw and the LiveFit team, since 2011.

 Read more about Coach Derek Kuryliw